Home

 Root Damge

 When you notice that something is wrong in your organic garden, all you have to work with is a symptom ...yellow leaves, chewed leaves, a dead plant.
 Often it is difficult to diagnose the cause of the symptom correctly.
-Plants and animals respond similar to a variety of problems.
+Plants and animals respond similarly to a variety of problems.

 For example, plants can become chlorotic (yellowing of the leaves) from piercing-sucking insects, plant diseases, nutrient deficiencies, herbicides and air pollution.